-Retail chains and coffee shops like Dunkin’ and Starbucks offer bring-your-own cups or mug programs.
-In turn, these changes encourage the use of your very own reusable coffee mug as opposed to single-use options.
+Retail chains and coffee shops like Dunkin' and Starbucks offer bring-your-own cups or mug programs.
+In turn, these changes encourage using your own reusable coffee mug instead of single-use options.
 Some of these coffee shops even reward you with a discount when you bring your own cup.

-Considering the global spread of such food giants, this step is significant in reducing the negative impacts of single-use containers.
-Through their refill programs, you can refill your reusable cup or travel tumbler with your favorite drinks.
+Considering the global spread of such food giants, this step significantly reduces the negative impacts of single-use containers.
+You can refill your reusable cup or travel tumbler with your favorite drinks through their programs.
 This prevents using one paper cup after another.

 So, next time you're leaving the house either for work or your morning walk, remember to take your go-to reusable coffee cup along.
 If you drive to grab your morning drink, a tip is always to leave a reusable cup in the car.
 This way, you don't forget to take it from the house.

-A reusable coffee mug or travel mugs provide insulation.
-This means you no longer have to worry about your cup of coffee getting cold while you’re on the go.
+A reusable coffee mug or travel mug provides insulation to keep your drink hot, so you no longer have to worry about your cup of coffee getting cold while you're on the go.
 With the insulation properties, the cup can preserve the temperature of your drink.

-We’ve highlighted how much of a negative environmental impact you’ll be making by choosing a single-use coffee cup—all around the globe, billions of these end up in landfills or even in the natural environment.
-As a result, this contributes to land pollution, which is one of the major global challenges.
-By making the conscious switch to reusable coffee cups, you’ll be taking a stance to curb the negative environmental impact.
+We've highlighted how much of a negative environmental impact you'll be making by choosing a single-use coffee cup—all around the globe, billions of these end up in landfills or the natural environment.
+As a result, this contributes to land pollution, which is one of the significant global challenges.
+By consciously switching to reusable coffee cups, you'll be taking a stance to curb the negative environmental impact.

 Because a paper cup's life begins from a tree, it plays a role in deforestation.
 This is because not all manufacturers acquire their raw goods from sustainably managed forests.
 Carrying reusable coffee cups can help to mitigate this problem.